I can't give BackOffice permissions to an employee.

 Click to Enlarge

-If you are having problems with the Time Clock in BackOffice, we have you covered in this section.
+If you are having problems with the BackOffice Time Clock report, we have you covered in this section.

 Time clock punches in BackOffice show the wrong time.